 So we’re big fans of Small Business Saturday.
 It’s a reminder to all of us about the importance of community, friendships and staying close to what we value.
 That’s not something you will ever find on the internet or in a big box store.

 Small Business Saturday – this Saturday, Nov.
-26 – is a day dedicated to supporting small businesses across the country.
-To celebrate we’ll have a local artists – Kathy Schmitz – in the shop to custom make her popular pins for you.
-Click here for event details.
-You won’t want to miss her.
+25 – is a day dedicated to supporting small businesses across the country.
+To celebrate we’ll have local artists Chris and Joe Ray in the shop with their OMG PetArt Angel ornaments, charms and garden stakes.
+You won’t want to miss them.

 Founded by American Express in 2010, this day is now celebrated every year on the Saturday after Thanksgiving.